Skip to main content

 Roles

-DMP uses role-based access control.
+IDMP uses role-based access control.
 Each role defines access permissions—View, Add, Delete, and Edit—for one or more resources.
-Accessible resources include elements, dashboards, analyses, events, notification rules, element templates, event templates, notification rule templates, units of measurement, categories, connections, users, roles, system configurations, and more.
+Resources accessible to users include: elements, dashboards, analyses, events, notification rules, element templates, event templates, notification rule templates, units of measurement, categories, connections, users, roles, system configurations, and more.

 A user can be assigned multiple roles, and their effective permissions are the union of all assigned roles.